tsatria03/CookyCraze/docks/readme.txt

 Can you reach the highest rank and become the ultimate baker?
 Let's find out!

+A note on currency.
+Throughout the game, money is always displayed in dollars and cents.
+For example, 50 cents or $1.50.
+You will never see the word coins in any player-facing message.
+However, coins is the internal name used inside the configuration files to refer to the player's money.
+If you are editing config files, you must use the word coins exactly as written when the documentation says so.
+This does not affect how money appears in the game itself.

 Game features

 Baking and selling cookies.
 Bake cookies and sell them to earn money.
 The more you bake, the higher your rank, and the more you earn.

 You can bake manually by pressing the bake button, or let auto-baking handle it passively.
 Every cookie baked counts toward your rank progress.
 Your earnings per bake scale with your rank, so the further you progress, the faster money accumulates.

 To sell cookies and earn money, enter the cooky store and choose the sell option.
 You will be prompted to type how many cookies you want to sell, with the maximum amount already filled in.
 Press enter to sell everything you have, or type a smaller number to sell only part of your supply.

 Each cookie sells for a configurable rate set in the game settings, defaulting to 50 cents.
 The more you bake before selling, the larger your payout.

 Baking mode is a toggle that activates automatic cookie production.
 To enable it, you need at least one auto cookie.
 Once active, cookies are baked automatically on a timed cycle without any input needed.

 You can still press the bake button manually while baking mode is running to get an extra boost on top of the automatic output.
 Baking mode turns off automatically if your auto cookie count drops to zero.

 If you have no baking slots yet, auto baking uses your full auto cookie value directly.
 Once you purchase and enable slots through the baking slots manager, production is routed through them instead, giving you finer control over how cookies are distributed.